ben-hoeltgen/ben-hoeltgen.github.io/_publications/2025-icml-race.md

 ---
-title: "Position: The Categorization of Race in ML is a Flawed Premise "
+title: "Position: The Categorization of Race in ML is a Flawed Premise"
 collection: publications
 category: conferences
 permalink: /publication/2025-icml-race